 Montecasale, Sansepolcro.
 St Francis passed through the Convent of Montecasale in 1213 on his journey to the Adriatic and Jerusalem, and a small community of friars have continued to provide pilgrim accommodation since then.
 Walk from Montecasale to La Montagna: c.
 7.5 km, c.
 2 hours.
 A high-level walk on paths, tracks and exposed ground, and through woodland.
 It is graded as challenging given the uneven nature of the paths and a long downhill section at the end.
 Lunch in Sansepolcro, then visit the museum in the former town hall, where Piero della Francesca’s early masterpiece, Madonna della Misericordia and the marvellous Resurrection fresco are housed.

 Le Celle, Cortona.
 Begin the morning’s walk from the immaculately kept Eremo Le Celle, which Francis visited in 1226: c.
 5 km, c.
 2 hours.
 This is a moderate walk that starts gently downhill, on woodland tracks outside Cortona, before joining a cobbled Roman path that leads uphill to the town centre.
 Cortona is highly attractive and has a good art gallery, notable for paintings by Fra Angelico and Signorelli.

 Assisi.
 Morning walk from Pieve San Nicolò to Assisi: c.
 6 km, c.
 2 hours.
 This is a moderate walk on a strada bianca (rough farm track), minor roads and woodland paths.
 The path predominantly descends, although the last section is uphill through the Bosco Francescano.
 The walk ends through the city gate which leads directly to the Basilica.
-Here we see one of the greatest assemblages of mediaeval fresco painting, including the cycle of the Life of St Francis which some attribute to Giotto.
-There is time to walk through the austere mediaeval streets and visit the church of Sta.
+Here we see one of the greatest assemblages of medieval fresco painting, including the cycle of the Life of St Francis which some attribute to Giotto.
+There is time to walk through the austere medieval streets and visit the church of Sta.
 Chiara.